mr9h0st/Ransomware/README.md

 https://github.com/mr9h0st/Ransomware/blob/de0bbe056f553a148d0b6b4076c3e32200963d59/Encryptor/encryptor.c#L33-L34
 * A random 32-byte array is generated and acts as the user's private key. using that, public and shared keys are generated.
 The public key will be written in the file metadata, while the SHA512 of the shared key will be the Key & IV for the HC-128 algorithm.
 * To avoid reading entire large files, the software divides files into 3 categories: Large (above `0x1400000`), Medium (above `0x500000`) and Small.
 Large and Medium files are divided into chunks so not all the file is encrypted.
 Small files are entirely encrypted.

+### Extra
+The software modifies the Registry so that the default icon of the encrypted files will be a custom one.

 # Getting Started
 Clone the repository.